- How is it spread?

 In Britain, Dothistroma Needle Blight (DNB), also known as Red Band Needle Blight, is caused by the fungus Dothistroma septosporum.
 It has been found on a range of conifer species, but pine (Pinus) are by far the most common hosts, with Corsican pine, lodgepole pine and Scots pine all now affected.
 Defoliation can continue year on year and gradually weaken the tree, significantly reducing timber yields.
 It can also eventually lead to mortality.
-Experience in New Zealand and on Corsican pine in England suggests that the percentage of crown infection equates to the percentage yield reduction.

 Trees of all ages can become infected.
 Symptoms are first seen at the base of the crown on older needles.
 Infected needles typically develop yellow and tan spots and bands, which soon turn red.
 As the disease progresses, the ends of the needles then turn reddish-brown whilst the needle base remains green.
-It is within the red bands that the small black spore containing fruit bodies tend to be found, with symptoms being most apparent in June and July.
+It is within the red bands that the small, black, spore-containing fruit bodies tend to be found, with symptoms being most apparent in June and July.
 Spores are released from the fruit bodies during this period, leading to infection of the current year's needles.
 After this point, the symptomatic needles are shed, and branches can have a typical 'lion's tail' appearance, with only a tuft of the recently infected current year's needles remaining at the branch ends.
 This defoliation can continue year on year and gradually weaken the tree, significantly reducing timber yields and causing mortality.